PADI Rescue Diver – Build Confidence and Safety Underwater

 • Finish your Rescue eLearning before your training weekend

-• Current first aid and CPR training within the last 24 months (ask about our Emergency First Response courses)
+• Current first aid and CPR training within the last 24 months; ask about our Emergency First Response courses if you need to update your certification

 • Comfortable swimming 200 m and floating for 10 minutes